Anne Connor, Chair

 Students studying a language can major in International Studies.
 For more information about the International Studies degree, click here .

-After earning a bachelor’s degree, students may earn a basic teaching license in French, German, or Spanish at the secondary level through the School of Education’s Master of Arts in Teaching.
+After earning a bachelor’s degree, students may earn a basic teaching license in Spanish at the secondary level through the School of Education’s Master of Arts in Teaching.

-In French and Spanish, the SOU Summer Language Institute offers an intensive graduate program for middle school, high school, and community college teachers leading to a Master of Arts in French Language Teaching or Spanish Language Teaching.
+In Spanish, the SOU Summer Language Institute offers an intensive graduate program for middle school, high school, and community college teachers leading to a Master of Arts in French Language Teaching or Spanish Language Teaching.
 The program allows teachers to complete the master’s degree over the course of three summers.
-The French and Spanish Summer Language Institutes take place in Angers, France and Guanajuato, Mexico respectively.
+The Spanish Summer Language Institutes take place in Guanajuato, Mexico.